 Check Your Threading is a biweekly podcast where your hosts watch a movie, do some homework, and create a peek into the film’s history, psychology, and perspective.

-Lauren L. has a background in creative writing and literature, and she likes to binge research.
+Lauren L. (she/her) has a background in creative writing and literature, and she likes to binge research.
 Her specialties include the fourth genre, experimental baking, and guilt.

 Her top five favorite films:

 Mad Max: Fury Road (2015)